cristianexer/forecastico/README.md

 ## How it works (basically)

-Ookkk so the app has a datasbase, three tables( well not really because is a MongoDB, but maybe for others has more sense ).
+Ookkk so the app has a datasbase, four tables( well not really because is a MongoDB, but maybe for others has more sense ).
 Accounts ,Favorites, Symbols and Profile.

 I am really confident that there is no reason to explain what's about in Accounts and Profile, but anyway is about users and their experiences using the app.
 I couldn't done all the things I've wanted because I did not have enaugh time.
 But making an account and adding companies to favorite really works and also the profile.